 This definition clearly reflects the state policy favoring the protection of trade secrets such as the information that is the subject of this motion.
 Courts of other jurisdictions have held that not only does a public utilities commission have the authority to protect the trade secrets of the companies subject to its jurisdiction, the trade secrets statute creates a duty to protect them.
 New York Tel.
 Co. v.
 Pub.
 Serv.
 Comm.
 N.Y., 56 N.Y.
 2d 213 (1982).
 Indeed, for the Commission to do otherwise would be to negate the protections the Ohio General Assembly has granted to all businesses, including public utilities, through the Uniform Trade Secrets Act.
 The Commission has previously carried out its obligations in this regard in numerous proceedings.
 See, e.g., Elyria Tel.
-Co., Case No. 89-965-TP-AEC (Finding and Order, September 21, 1989);
+Co., Case No. 89-965-TP-AEC (Finding and Order, September 21, 1989); OhioBell Tel.

-OhioBell Tel.
 Co., Case No. 89-718-TP-ATA (Finding and Order, May 31, 1989); Columbia Gas of Ohio, Inc., Case No. 90-17-GA-GCR (Entry, August 7, 1990).
 In Pyromatics, Inc. v.
 Petruziello, 7 Ohio App.
 3d 131, 134-135 (Cuyahoga County 1983), the Court of Appeals, citing Koch Engineering Co. v.
 Faulconer, 210 U.S.P.Q.
-854, 861 (Kansas 1980), delineated factors to be considered in recognizing a trade secret:

-(1) The extent to which the information is known outside the business, (2) the extent to which it is known to those inside the business, i.e., by the employees, (3) the precautions taken by the holder of the trade secret to guard the secrecy of the information, (4) the savings effected and the value to the holder in having the information as against competitors, (5) the amount of effort or money expended in obtaining and developing the information, and (6) the amount of time and expense it would take for others to acquire and duplicate the information.

-Applying these factors here, AEP Energy's 2015 Annual Alternative Energy Status Report includes proprietary information concerning the company's ten-year renewable energy forecast that, AEP Energy seeks to keep confidential.
+854, 861 (Kansas 1980), delineated factors to be considered in recognizing a trade secret: (1) The extent to which the information is known outside the business, (2) the extent to which it is known to those inside the business, i.e., by the employees, (3) the precautions taken by the holder of the trade secret to guard the secrecy of the information, (4) the savings effected and the value to the holder in having the information as against competitors, (5) the amount of effort or money expended in obtaining and developing the information, and (6) the amount of time and expense it would take for others to acquire and duplicate the information.
+Applying these factors here, AEP Energy's 2013 Annual Alternative Energy Status Report, includes proprietary information concerning the company's baseline calculations and renewable energy credits, which AEP Energy seeks to keep confidential.
 AEP Energy is a privately held corporation, and it does not disclose this information to anyone outside its corporate affiliates and representatives.
 This information is precisely the type of information that companies go to great lengths to keep private.
 Knowledge by a competitor of such information would do great harm to AEP Energy's competitive position in the marketplace.
 Additionally, public disclosure of this information is not likely to assist the Commission in carrying out its duties under applicable rules.
-Thus, the 2015 identified material should be kept under seal.
+Thus, the initial baseline calculation, 2013 renewable and solar energy benchmarks, 2013 renewable energy compliance efforts, and ten-year renewable energy forecast, included with its 2013 Annual Alternative Energy Status Report should be kept under seal.
 WHEREFORE, for the above reasons, AEP Energy requests that the Commission grant its motion for a protective order to keep the information identified above confidential and not part of the public record.

-Respectfully submitted,

-Andrew C. Emerson

-Porter Wright Morris & Arthur LLP

-41 South High Street

-Columbus, Ohio 43215

-Tel: (614) 227-2104

-Fax: (614) 227-2100
+Respectfully submitted, Andrew C. Emerson Porter Wright Morris & Arthur LLP 41 South High Street Columbus, Ohio 43215 Tel: (614) 227-2104 Fax: (614) 227-2100 Email: aemerson@porterwright.com Attorney for AEP Energy, Inc.

-Email: aemerson@porterwright.com

-Attorney for AEP Energy, Inc.